-This post discusses the pros and cons of walk-in closets with respect to their size.
-It points out why the size of a wardrobe fails to be incredibly stylish and provides tips to curate your wardrobe to fit into a closet of any size.
+This post discusses the pros and cons of a walk-in closet with respect to their size.
+It points out why the size of a wardrobe fails to be incredibly stylish, and provides tips to curate your wardrobe to fit into a closet of any size.

 - Is a Room Full of Clothes Really a Dream?

 - Having Tons of Clothes Fails to Equal to Great Style

 - Every Wardrobe Needs an Edit at Least Twice per Year

 - Layering Creates Interest and Insulation